PrestaShop/prestashop.github.io/news/_posts/2018-03-15-exposing-data-with-confidence.md

 During the last few months, we have received a lot of feedback from the community pointing out issues with how PrestaShop 1.7 makes shop data available in the front office.

-In this article, we'll see how PrestaShop 1.7.3.1 addresses this problem.
+In this article, we'll see how the upcoming PrestaShop 1.7.3.1 will address this problem.

 **TL;DR:** We have changed the way PrestaShop filters data going to the browser.
 If you didn't change your Models, this shouldn't impact you :)